COMP90054-2022S2/comp90054-a2-pddl/README.md

 ### Acknowledgements

-This problem was originally proposed at _The Fifth International Competition on Knowledge Engineering for Planning and Scheduling_ [ICKEPS 2016](https://ickeps2016.wordpress.com/scenarios/).
+A variant of this problem was originally proposed at _The Fifth International Competition on Knowledge Engineering for Planning and Scheduling_ [ICKEPS 2016](https://ickeps2016.wordpress.com/scenarios/).
 Author: [Lukas Chrpa](http://ktiml.mff.cuni.cz/~chrpa/), Charles University in Prague.

 If you want to practice modeling other domains, take a look at the [other problems](https://helios.hud.ac.uk/scommv/ICKEPS/Scenarios.pdf) presented in the competition.
 All but the first one can be modeled using STRIPS and actions costs.